List of The Hunger Games characters: Thresh

 Thresh is the District 11 male tribute in the 74th Hunger Games.
-He was the physically strongest and largest tribute, which lent him an advantage in the Games, and one of the oldest contenders.
-He scored a 10 in his private session, which proved he was as strong as the career tributes.
+He was the physically strongest and largest tribute, which lent him an advantage in the Games, and was one of the oldest contenders.
+He scored a 10 in his private session, which proved he was as strong as the Career tributes.
 He survived the initial bloodbath and even killed one of the tributes himself.
 During the games, he stayed hidden away from all the other tributes, which helped him survive through to the final six.
 When the feast was announced, he made his way to the Cornucopia and witnessed Clove attack Katniss.
 He then brutally killed Clove, upon hearing her say that she killed Rue, his female counterpart.
 He spared Katniss's life as she was Rue's ally.
 His death in the book is very different from that in the film: in the book, he is presumably killed by Cato and finishes fifth overall.
 However, in the film, he is the first victim of the Mutts and finishes fourth overall.